pachisi456/clocktrol/README.md

 ## Getting Started

-- Add `.env` file with your Clockify API key as follows if you have one
+- Add `.env` file with your Clockify API key as follows if you have one.

 ```
 CLOCKIFY_API_KEY=YourClockifyApiKey
 ```

+- Add `google-services.json` pointing to Firebase backend into `android/app` (or for iOS follow [these steps](https://firebase.google.com/docs/flutter/setup?platform=ios)).

-- Run `flutter run`
+- Run `flutter run`.